TotalReport/core/apps/core-ui/DEVNOTES.md

 Application state

 - The UI does not maintain a centralized application state; each container requests the data it needs.
 TanStack Query caching reduces backend load and keeps containers modular.

+### Storybook Requirement

+Every container and component in the project should have a corresponding Storybook entry.
+This ensures that all UI elements are documented, testable, and visually verifiable in isolation.